KarynWithMachines/KarynWithMachines/README.md

 - 👋 Hi, I’m @Karyn Huston
 - 👀 I’m interested in Backend technologies and machine learning
-- 📚 I’m currently a computer science undergrad with CUNY at BMCC
 - 🌱 I'm currently learning how to implement time effecient data structures into my projects
 - 💞️ I’m looking to collaborate on Pyhton and explore machine learning theory
 - 📫 How to reach me ... [linkedin](https://www.linkedin.com/in/karyn-huston/)